moustakas/legacyhalos/README.rst

 group- and cluster-scale dark matter halos identified in Legacy Survey imaging, particularly the stellar mass content of the central galaxies.

+The key science goals are to:

+1. Obtain an accurate census of the integrated stellar masses of massive central galaxies---which dominate the massive end of the galaxy stellar mass function---as a function of halo mass and redshift.

+2. Measure the stellar mass density profiles and structural properties (e.g., half-mass radius, concentration), and their correlation with dark matter halo assembly histories.

+3. Measure the stellar mass-halo mass relation and the scatter in the stellar masses of central galaxies, as a probe of star formation efficiency and feedback in massive systems.

+4. Measure the fraction of stars formed *in situ* versus *ex situ* in massive spheroidal galaxies.

+5. And lots more!

 We generously acknowledge partial funding support for this work by the National Science Foundation grant AST-1616414.